 Harriet heard Gemma speak directly to her in her head, so Michael’s son couldn’t hear.
 It was an experimental feature and a little fuzzy, but good enough at such a close range.

 “Should I kill him, Harriet?
 We could kill them all.”

-Harriet’s stomach lurched and she turned away from Gemma and stumbled along the tea lights she’d set up along the pool, into Gemma’s pool house and into the bedroom.
+Harriet’s stomach lurched and she turned away from Gemma and stumbled along the tea lights she’d set up along the pool, into Gemma’s pool house, and into the bedroom.
 Gemma’s property looked over the edge of the moat that surrounded the dome, where the 101 used to be; Harriet hated how claustrophobic it made her feel.
-If Harriet squinted, she could see through the haze of the west coast-wide burn that Michael and the other men on the ship had orchestrated just before they left on the ship.
+If Harriet squinted, she could see through the haze of the west coast-wide burns that Michael and the other men on the ship had orchestrated just before they left on the ship.
 There were people huddled at the far edge of the moat.
 They seemed to be waving their arms and screaming.